andrewcollodel/Lessons-learnt/README.md

 # Lessons Learnt
 ___
 ## Introduction
-In this repository you will find several projects that did not produce the expected results.
-This is where I learnt valuable lessons on “doing” data science.
-This is where I tried to understand how various types of regression worked or did not work.
-They are all failures,  but I keep them as a reminder of what went wrong and why.
-Some projects shown here are sometimes incomplete as I realised it was not going to work
+In this repository are projects that did not yield the anticipated results.
+These projects provided invaluable lessons in the practical application of data science.
+Through these endeavors, I sought to comprehend the functionality and limitations of various models.
+Although these projects were unsuccessful, I retain them as reminders of the errors and their underlying causes.
+Some projects may appear incomplete, as I discontinued them upon realizing the models were ineffective.

-In this repository I also keep templates which are based on sound lessons that I found on the Internet.
-Most times I followed the lesson sometimes using a different dataset other times same dataset.
-I used these examples to learn how to do a particular project correctly and understand the process.
-These templates are always referenced with the source website.
+Additionally, I maintain templates derived from reliable lessons found online.
+Often, I adapted these lessons to align with my approach, occasionally utilizing different datasets.
+These examples facilitated my understanding of how to execute specific projects correctly and grasp the underlying processes.
+All templates are duly referenced with their source websites.
 ___

 # Project 1: Poisson NB2 Bike NYC – BOTH